-Risk is defined as a potential future event that may influence the achievement of business objectives.
+A risk is defined here as a potential future event that may influence the achievement of business objectives.
 This includes both "upside" (opportunity) and "downside" (threat) risks.
-Threats and opportunities can come from a variety of sources and can be directly related to the Company's operational and commercial activities and support functions, or they can arise externally: from suppliers, regulators, competitors; from the economic environment or political climate.
+Threats and opportunities can come from various sources and can be directly related to the Company's operational and commercial activities and support functions, or they can arise externally: from suppliers, regulators, competitors; from the economic environment or political climate.